Truth: Changing concepts of truth in the Middle Ages

 Richard Firth Green examined the concept of truth in the later Middle Ages in his A Crisis of Truth, and concludes that roughly during the reign of Richard II of England the very meaning of the concept changes.
 The idea of the oath, which was so much part and parcel of for instance Romance literature, changes from a subjective concept to a more objective one (in Derek Pearsall's summary).
-Whereas truth (the "trouthe" of Sir Gawain and the Green Knight) was first "an ethical truth in which truth is understood to reside in persons", in Ricardian England it "transforms ...into a political truth in which truth is understood to reside in documents".
+Whereas truth (the "trouthe" of Sir Gawain and the Green Knight) was first "an ethical truth in which truth is understood to reside in persons", in Ricardian England it "transforms ... into a political truth in which truth is understood to reside in documents".

 Modern philosophy

 Kant (1724–1804)

 Immanuel Kant endorses a definition of truth along the lines of the correspondence theory of truth.
 Kant writes in the Critique of Pure Reason: "The nominal definition of truth, namely that it is the agreement of cognition with its object, is here granted and presupposed".
-However, Kant denies that this correspondence definition of truth provides us with a test or criterion to establish which judgements are true.
-Kant states in his logic lectures:
+He denies that this correspondence definition of truth provides us with a test or criterion to establish which judgements are true.
+He states in his logic lectures: